TommySoucy/H3MP/README.md

 - **_Port_**: The port of the server you will be joining **or hosting from**
 - **_MaxClientCount_**: The maximum number of clients that can connect to your server
 - **_Username_**: The username you will have on the server
+- **_ServerName_**: The name of your server if you host publicly
+- **_TickRate_**: How many times a second updates will be sent to other players

 ## Hosting

+Can now be done directly from the server list.

+For direct connection, you can either use the server list's Join/Host buttons on the first page, or use direct connection as was required before:

 To host a server on a **local network**, anyone who wants to connect to you will have to set their config's **IP** to your machine's local IP address, which can be found by running the "ipconfig" command in CMD.